Esri/jquery-mobile-map-js/README.md

 ##Features

 * jQueryHelper.js - This library takes over the life cycle of the map when users navigate to a child view.
-Similar to native device operating systems, this library destroys the map when a user navigates away to another page and changes the orientation of the phone.
-The map is then added back to the application when the user returns to the view containing the map.
-The approach minimizes inappropriate map behavior and provides a significantly better user experience.
+* Helper methods for handling more complex user interface situations that require manipulation of height and width.
-* jQuery event "helper-map-loaded" - notifies you when a map recreation event has occurred so that you can redraw or requery as appropriate.
+* jQuery event "helper-map-loaded" - notifies you when a map recreation event has occurred so that you can redraw or requery features as appropriate.

 ##Dependencies
 * ArcGIS API for JavaScript
-* jQuery Mobile
+* jQuery and jQuery Mobile

 ## Resources